Background pattern

 What is Enspryng

-Enspryng contains the active ingredient satralizumab.
+Enspryng contains the active substance satralizumab.
 It is a type of protein called a monoclonal antibody.
 Monoclonal antibodies are designed to recognize a specific substance in the body and bind to it.

-Enspryng is a medication used for the treatment of neuromyelitis optica spectrum disorder (NMOSD) in adults and adolescents 12 years of age and older.
+Enspryng is a medicine used to treat neuromyelitis optica spectrum disorder (NMOSD) in adults and adolescents from 12 years of age.

-NMOSD refers to a central nervous system disease that primarily affects the optic nerves and spinal cord.
-It is caused by an incorrect functioning of the immune system (the body's defenses) that attacks the body's nerves.
+NMOSD refers to a disease of the central nervous system that mainly affects the optic nerves and spinal cord.
+It is caused by the immune system (the body's defense) not working properly and attacking the body's nerves.

-• Damage to the optic nerves causes inflammation, which in turn causes pain and loss of vision.
+• Damage to the optic nerves causes inflammation, which in turn causes pain and vision loss.

-• Damage to the spinal cord causes weakness or loss of mobility in the legs or arms, loss of sensation, and problems with bladder or intestinal function.
+• Damage to the spinal cord causes weakness or loss of mobility in the legs or arms, loss of sensation, and problems with bladder or bowel function.

-NMOSD flare-ups occur when there is inflammation in the nervous system.
-It also occurs when the disease recurs (recurs).
-Inflammation causes new symptoms or recurring previous symptoms.
+In an NMOSD relapse, there is inflammation in the nervous system.
+This also happens when the disease recurs (relapses).
+The inflammation causes new symptoms or recurring previous symptoms.

 How Enspryng works

-Enspryng blocks the action of a protein called interleukin 6 (IL-6), which is involved in the process that leads to nerve damage and inflammation in the nervous system.
-By blocking its effects, Enspryng reduces the risk of recurrence or flare-up of NMOSD.
+Enspryng blocks the action of a protein called interleukin 6 (IL-6), which is involved in the process that leads to damage and inflammation in the nervous system.
+By blocking its effects, Enspryng reduces the risk of NMOSD relapse or flare.

-2. What you need to know before starting to use Enspryng
+2. What you need to know before you use Enspryng

 Do not use Enspryng: